-Choosing a temporary heater is not an apples-to-apples comparison (link to Total Cost of Renting white paper).
+Choosing a temporary heater is not an apples-to-apples comparison.
 Nor is choosing a temporary heating company.
 Just as different heaters offer different levels of performance, rental companies offer different levels of service.
 Some temporary heater rental companies will only deliver the equipment.
 Others will provide valuable services that save you time and money (and a lot of headaches).
 What should you look for?
 When making comparisons, add these five services to your checklist:

 Determining heating requirements for a construction project is more involved than plugging numbers into an online sizing calculator.
-(Link to Better than BTU blog).
 Usually, oversimplified calculators will oversize recommendations.
 The best way to pinpoint heating requirements is to review building plans and walk through the structure.
 Temporary heating companies should know how to utilize airflow to distribute heat, right-size heaters, and save you money.

 Before the temporary heaters arrive, it’s important to plan the placement of the equipment.
 Safety and maintenance considerations made ahead of time will minimize the risk of downtime during the project.
 For example, space is needed between the heaters and the structure, so the unit can be accessed during preventative maintenance or to reset any of the safety switches.
 If a unit is positioned too close to a building, it may block heater doors.
 Consideration should be made regarding the fuel supply, as well.
 To save on piping costs and to reduce exposure to potential problems, natural gas heaters should be placed close to the meter.
 Similarly, propane temporary heaters should be placed where there’s adequate space for tanks.
 So, work closely with your heating vendor to anticipate issues related to the placement of units before they arrive on site.